KamaTechOrg/robo-greeno-data-b/pipeline/README.md

 repo root and it's on `PYTHONPATH`; if you hit a `ModuleNotFoundError`, set `PYTHONPATH=.` first: `set PYTHONPATH=.` on Windows / `export PYTHONPATH=.` on bash).

-You should see, per image:
+You should see startup logs followed by one JSON block per image:

 ```
 Loading Models...